 Actual Outcome: Moderate HP Loss

 Tactical Considerations: The trap was fairly obvious, and as a result the party was fairly well prepared for it.
-Rkard, Kiddo, and Ungoldor were on the balcony containing the Helmed Horror, and the party was split with Kroul, Meesh, and Lilyth on the western Balcony, and Renlia on the eastern balcony.
+Rkard, Kiddo, and Ungoldor were on the balcony containing the ornate set of plate armor, and the party was split with Kroul, Meesh, and Lilyth on the western Balcony, and Renlia on the eastern balcony.

-Renlia was able to minimize the damage dealt to her by repeatedly casting Vicious Mockery on the suit of armor fixated on her.
-Rkard wisely entered a rage at the start of the fight and was able to soak up the damage from the Helmed Horror while the party eventually repositioned and focus fired the animated armors.
-Once the lesser armors were defeated and the Hag was chased back into the border ethereal, the party focused their efforts on the Helmed Horror before it was able to deal too much damage to Rkard.
+Renlia was able to hold the suit of armor fixated on her at bay for some time.
+Rkard wisely entered a rage at the start of the fight and was able to soak up the damage from the ornate plate while the party eventually repositioned and focus fired the animated armors.
+Once the lesser armors were defeated and the Hag was chased back into the border ethereal, the party focused their efforts on the ornate plate before it was able to deal too much damage to Rkard.

 Fortunately the party was prepared for a trap like this, so they wasted no time jumping into action.
 Rkard attempted to hold the line against the horrific plate mail, but his attacks seemed to have very little impact on it.
 To make matters worse while the party was focused on trying to take down the ornate armor two more less decorative, but equally aggressive sets of plate mail started charging up the stairs from below.